 A well-known and often popular mind-body practice is yoga.
 Many people who take yoga classes report improvements in mood and well-being, according to the authors.
 Yoga, they explain, “reduces anxiety, overreactivity, and sleep difficulties.”
 It helps people “learn how to master anxiety through self-soothing,” which they say often leads to reduced dependence on therapy or medication.

 In addition, the authors discuss how different methods of meditation have helped adults reduce stress and negative emotion, as well as manage insomnia, unwanted thoughts, and pain.

 Listen to the podcast Mind-Body Practices in the Treatment of Anxiety Disorders.

 Find out more

-- National Center for Complementary and Alternative Medicine (National Institutes of Health)
+- National Center for Complementary and Integrative Health (National Institutes of Health)

 - How To Use Herbs, Nutrients & Yoga in Mental Health Care, by Richard P. Brown, MD, Patricia L. Gerbarg, MD, and Philip R. Muskin, MD, (New York: W.W.
 Norton & Co., Inc., 2009)

 - One Less Thing to Worry About: Uncommon Wisdom for Coping with Common Anxieties, by Jerilyn Ross, MA, with Robin Cantor-Cooke (New York: Ballantine Books, 2009)